Why I Built Gluon: From tmux Chaos to AI Agent Orchestration

 Session persistence: Multi-day workflows work because the context survives.
 Stop an agent, come back tomorrow, resume with everything intact.

-And then there's the autonomous part.
+And then there's the part that changes everything.

 Gluon's real power emerges when you go autonomous.
-Ralph Loop is the self-driving mode—the agent keeps working toward completion without human intervention.
+Ralph Loop is the self-driving mode — the agent keeps working toward completion without human intervention.

 The loop detects completion through multiple signals.
 The agent can emit a RALPH_STATUS block.
 Or it looks for keywords.
 Or it scans TODO files.
 When completion confidence reaches 60%, the loop exits to Review.
-Human takes a look.
+A human takes a look.
 If good, it goes to Done.
 If something's wrong, ask clarifying questions and the agent resumes.

 A 50-line feature?
 Ralph typically needs 10-20 iterations.
 Hands off.
 Just watching.
-That's the shift.

 The Kanban Workspace